 No matter who you are, you care about stories.

 Storytelling activates the audience’s imagination through a narrative.
 It has been a huge part of all cultures for centuries.
-That’s why we talk about brand storytelling: you’re sharing a narrative about the brand’s values, allowing you to connect emotionally with the audience and stand out from your competition.
+That’s why we talk about brand storytelling: You’re sharing a narrative about the brand’s values, allowing you to connect emotionally with the audience and stand out from your competition.
 B2B brand storytelling is no different.

 Marketers often use storytelling to show a more human side to a corporation, reminding their audience that real people are solving real problems behind the mask of a faceless company.